Gehenna: New Testament translations

-Many modern Christians consider Gehenna to be a place of eternal punishment.
-Annihilationist Christians, however, imagine Gehenna to be a place where sinners are tormented until they are eventually destroyed, soul and all.
-Some Christian scholars, however, have suggested that Gehenna may not be synonymous with the lake of fire, but a prophetic metaphor for the horrible fate that awaited the many civilians killed in the destruction of Jerusalem in 70 CE.
+Some Christians consider Gehenna to be a place of eternal conscious punishment.
+Some other Christians, however, imagine Gehenna to be a place where sinners are tormented for a limited amount of time until they are eventually destroyed, soul and body.
+Some other Christians believe that Gehenna is a metaphor for complete destruction of soul and body, and that those who are "cast" into it will not experience any torment; they will just cease to exist.
+Some Christian scholars, however, have suggested that Gehenna may be a different type of metaphor, a prophetic one for the horrible fate that awaited the many civilians killed in the destruction of Jerusalem in 70 CE.

 Islam

 The name given to Hell in Islam, Jahannam, directly derives from Gehenna.
-The Quran contains 77 references to the Islamic interpretation of Gehenna (جهنم), but does not mention Sheol / Hades (abode of the dead), and instead uses the word "Qabr" (قبر, meaning grave).
-In Muslim tradition, graves are considered gates to the otherworld, both paradise and hell.
-Muslim authors proposed that Hell co-exist with the contemporary world somewhere underground, and tried to locate an entrance to hell, and proposed that one of its gates lies in the Valley of Hinnom.
+The Quran contains 77 references to the Islamic interpretation of Gehenna (جهنم), but does not mention Sheol / Hades as the "abode of the dead", and instead uses the word "Qabr" (قبر, meaning grave).

-Jahannam itself is only the name of the upper most layer of hell, preserved for Muslim sinners.
-Even those who uphold the eternity of hell believe that Jahannam will be eventually destroyed.